 Is Ethnographic Evidence Public or Private?
 Opportunities and Challenges to Ethnographic Data Sharing Requirements with American Indian Tribes

-Part I: Sean Bruna (PI).
+Part 1: Sean Bruna (PI).
 “Is Ethnographic Evidence Public or Private?
 Opportunities and Challenges to Contemporary Data Sharing Requirements with American Indian Tribes,” in Organize This!
 Data Management for Anthropology.
 Jerome Crowder and Richard Freeman, eds.
-(Accepted, Under Editorial Review for 2018).
+(Accepted, Under Editorial Review for 2019).
 Palgrave Publishers.

-I examine that data sharing and argue, new as it is to cultural anthropology, it presents an opportunity to decolonize the discipline’s ongoing trend of knowledge extraction by challenging our notions of control, ownership and management of ethnographic data.
-However, long-term sharing of ethnographic data in tribal archives presents unique ethical and infrastructural challenges to preservation and access, particularly when striving to accommodate tribal requirements in the context of IRB and HIPAA regulations.
-In light of these concerns, this chapter discusses the vague data sharing requirements I developed with a partnering tribe, disentangles specific ethical and infrastructural challenges to meeting the requirements, and presents recommendations for future ethnographic data sharing with tribal communities.
+I examine that data sharing, new as it is to cultural anthropology, and argue that it presents an opportunity to decolonize the discipline’s ongoing trend of knowledge extraction by challenging our notions of control, ownership and management of ethnographic data.
+This chapter discusses the vague data sharing requirements I developed with a partnering tribe, disentangles specific ethical and infrastructural challenges to meeting the requirements, and presents recommendations for future ethnographic data sharing with tribal communities.